Soccer positions explained

 Bundesliga archetype: Harry Kane

-From Gerd Müller to Robert Lewandowski, Bayern and the Bundesliga have boasted some of the best strikers the game has ever seen, but few compare with Bavarian new boy Harry Kane, who joined from Tottenham Hotspur last summer in what was a record transfer for both clubs.
+From Gerd Müller to Robert Lewandowski, Bayern and the Bundesliga have boasted some of the best strikers the game has ever seen, but few compare with Bavarian new boy Kane, who joined from Tottenham Hotspur in summer 2023 in what was a record transfer for both clubs.

 Already the record scorer for Tottenham and England, the latter of whom he captains, Kane is also able to drop deep and play as a 9.5, teeing up others with his vision and passing accuracy.
-That Leroy Sané has nine goals this season, four of them assisted by Kane, is no accident.
+Six assists in his first 19 league outings of 2024/25, alongside his 21 goals, is testament to that ability.

 Soccer position numbers explained